Princeraj858/LeetCode_Solution/README.md

 ## Contributing

-Feel free to fork this repository and submit your own solutions.
-If you'd like to contribute or suggest any improvements, please create an issue or pull request.
+Feel free to fork this repository and submit your own solutions!
+You can also suggest improvements, optimizations, or better approaches by opening an issue or creating a pull request.

+How to contribute:

+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Commit your changes
+4. Push to the branch
+5. Open a pull request

+## Additional Notes

+- Time and space complexities are provided for every problem to understand the efficiency of the solutions.
+- The repository includes problems from various categories like Array, Linked List, Math, Hash Table, and more.
+- Feel free to open issues or contribute improvements.

+---

 ## License